fediverse-devnet/feditest.org/content/reference/json-files/node.md

 ---

-A {{% gl Node %}} definition captures everything FediTest needs to know to interact with, and --potentially -- provision and deprovision an {{% gl app %}}.
+A {{% gl Node %}} definition captures everything FediTest needs to know to interact with, and -- potentially -- provision and deprovision an {{% gl app %}}.

 The syntax is as follows: